Marc-Andre-Rivet/vuex-model-template/README.md

 Alpha version.
 More information coming soon.

 ## Objective
-Working with Vuex, I spent a lot of time writing and perfectioning boilerplate code, logic surrounding calls for actions/mutations and managing side effects.
+Working with Vuex, I spent a lot of time writing and perfecting boilerplate code, logic surrounding calls for actions/mutations and managing side effects.

 This is my attempt at simplifying the boilerplate generation while adding support for:
     * enforcing expected properties